 There are some real advantages to working with really smart people – especially when they are curious problem solvers.
 I took my question to Dr Orr, founder of KORR Medical Technologies, who explained to me the principles of EPOC.
 Calories burned after a workout is “excess post-exercise oxygen consumption (EPOC)”, sometimes called “after-burn.”
 The physiology is based in the science that oxygen is required for oxidation of fuel.
 In the most simplistic terms, during high intensity exercise, the workload being exerted can exceed the body’s ability to deliver oxygen, thereby creating an energy “debt” which will be paid back over the following few hours.

 Dr Orr took my query and started researching the data.
 Eventually he was able to derive a formula to determine EPOC based on an individual’s VO2 Max.
 Groundbreaking!
 He found that EPOC is highly dependent on the duration and intensity of a workout.
-Specifically, a workout needs to be at 30% of VO2 Max for at least 20 minutes.
+To calculate EPOC, a workout needs to be at least 30% of VO2 Max for a minimum of 20 minutes.

 Next step, we added the calculation to our CardioCoach app so we can calculate the data in real time.
 And you know what?
 I am completely underwhelmed by EPOC.
 I rarely get more than 100 extra calories from EPOC.
 Never have I burned anything even close to the wild claims made by that trainer.
 Not to mention the fact that after his exhausting workout I was so depleted I wanted to consume everything in my path.
 So for me, EPOC is not worth the hype.
 But thanks to my CardioCoach app, it’s science, not hype!